miirshe/RecipeRealm/README.md

 cooking instructions, and nutritional information.

 #### building with these tools:
-.Nodejs
+-Nodejs
-.PostgreSQL
+-PostgreSQL
-.Supabase
+-Supabase
-.Prisma (ORM)
+-Prisma (ORM)